-Because of soaring crop prices, which also brought fertilizer prices higher, several potash companies have announced plans to increase their potash output capacity by 2017.1 Potash Corp.
+Because of soaring crop prices, which also brought fertilizer prices higher, several potash companies have announced plans to increase their potash output capacity by 2017.[1.
+Potash is a type of nutrient that improves root strength and disease resistance.]
+Potash Corp.
 (POT) intends to raise its capacity from ~12 million tonnes per year to ~17 million—a significant increase of ~40%.
 Other companies such as Mosaic Co.
 (MOS) and Uralkali had also planned to increase output of ~3 million tonnes combined.

 What happens when capacity increases?

 First, when capacity increases, depreciation expense will also rise, as the company begins expensing the investments in plant, property, and equipments.
 So earnings will fall.
 Second, to cover fixed costs, the company that had increased capacity is often eager to put the new mine or machine to work.
 This can be either positive or negative.